Get stories and expert advice on all things related to college and parenting.

-My daughter, in her final semester of college, working hard to finish senior projects in addition to being on production crews for a number of theater shows (among her many college responsibilities), faced a difficult decision when her grandmother landed in the hospital with an unexpected and serious condition.
+My daughter was in her final semester of college, working hard to finish senior projects in addition to being on production crews for a number of theater shows, when she faced a difficult decision.
+Her grandmother was in the hospital with an unexpected and serious condition.
 How should she manage her conflicting desires to see her grandmother and remain plugged into her busy life on campus?

 My own dilemma: what should I encourage her to do?

 While this might be an extreme example of the possible family circumstances that intrude on a student’s college experience, there are many and they come up regularly.
-A cousin’s wedding, a momentous anniversary of your parents, the significant birthday of an elder family member or even a sibling’s big event could make a demand on your student and require a decision about leaving campus at an inconvenient time.
+A cousin’s wedding, a significant birthday or anniversary of parents or other older family members, or even a sibling’s big event could make a demand on your student and require a decision about leaving campus at an inconvenient time.